qubic/core/src/smart_contracts/README.md

 This directory contains the smart contract implementations in header files starting with a capital letter.

-Further, it contain `qpi.h`, the Qubic Programming Interface for implementing the smart contracts.
+Further, it contains `qpi.h`, the Qubic Programming Interface for implementing the smart contracts.
 It is available automatically in the smart contract implementation header files.

-Other header files with starting with a lower case letter, such as `math_lib.h`, provide additional library functions.
+Other header files starting with a lowercase letter, such as `math_lib.h`, provide examples of useful functions that can be used in contract code.

 This document outlines the guidelines for developing secure and efficient Qubic contracts.
 Adherence to these guidelines is crucial for ensuring the proper functionality and security of your contracts within the Qubic environment.